 With our licensed Email Notification functionality, we can drive automation into your audit workflows.
 As the audit statuses change or comments are added to them, this functionality will send notifications to key stakeholders about these actions taken within the system.
 Additionally, SimpleRisk can be configured to check on a daily basis for any audits that will soon be due based on a combination of the last time they were tested and the test frequency.
 You can configure automated notifications of these pending audits to email to key stakeholders at pre-defined intervals both before the due date and after the due date has been passed.

 SimpleRisk was built by a security professional with a decade of experience running the Information Security Program for a large, publicly traded, global enterprise.
 He realized that it was critically important for an auditor to be able to look at the data contained in SimpleRisk and trust that it has not been modified.
 For that reason, all activities that take place within the tool are logged and an audit trail is maintained.
 At any point in time, an auditor can go back and establish what has been done, who did it, and when.

-SimpleRisk was designed from the ground up to be as simple and intuitive as possible in order to enable users of varying skill levels to be effective in using it.
-Over the years, SimpleRisk has evolved into a comprehensive GRC platform encompassing all of the Governance, Risk Management, and Compliance needs of organizations, regardless of their size or industry, while retaining its underlying simplicity.
-Most of the features discussed here are available in the free SimpleRisk Core, but even the licensed functionality can be obtained for a fraction of the cost of other GRC tools.
-We would welcome the opportunity to join you on your GRC journey and would encourage you to schedule a call with our team, where we can discuss your requirements and demonstrate, firsthand, how SimpleRisk can help you accomplish your goals.
+SimpleRisk was designed from the ground up to be as simple and intuitive as possible in order to enable users of varying skill levels to be effective using it.
+Over the years, SimpleRisk has evolved into a comprehensive and fully integrated GRC platform encompassing all of the Governance, Risk Management, and Compliance needs of organizations, regardless of their size or industry, while retaining its underlying simplicity.
+Most of the features discussed here are available in our free and open source SimpleRisk Core product, but even the licensed functionality can be obtained for a fraction of the cost of other GRC tools.
+We would welcome having an opportunity to join you on your GRC journey and would encourage you to schedule a call with our team, where we can discuss your requirements and demonstrate, firsthand, how SimpleRisk can help you accomplish your goals.